Wondering how the Bachelor of Applied Science (Occupational Therapy) at USYD works?

 What is a Bachelor of Applied Science (Occupational Therapy) at USYD?

-Occupational Therapy (OT) is all about working with clients who are struggling with an illness, injury or disability to help them manage obstacles that may hinder them from living a more meaningful life — whether it be driving a car, going to the bath or buying groceries.
+Occupational Therapy (OT) is about working with clients who are experiencing illness, injury or disability to help them manage obstacles that may hinder them from living a meaningful life — whether it be driving a car, going to work or buying groceries.

-Because of the flexible nature of occupational therapy, the four year Bachelor of Applied Science (Occupational Therapy) degree at USYD imparts a broad set of theoretical and practical skills to produce well-rounded candidates who can become officially accredited under the Occupational Therapy Board of Graduates.
+The four year Bachelor of Applied Science (Occupational Therapy) degree at USYD provides a broad set of theoretical and practical skills to produce well-rounded candidates who can become officially accredited under the Occupational Therapy Board of Graduates.
 They are also able to become a member of Occupational Therapy Australia and the World Federation of Occupational Therapists.

-An Honours allows you to specialise in an area of OT that you’re interested in!
-It’s a great way to form a deeper understanding of why you do what you do, while contributing to the growing field of OT research.
+The Honours Program allows you to develop key research skills that can assist with postgraduate study, as well as in many OT fields!
+It’s a great way to form a deeper understanding of OT theory, while contributing to the growing field of OT research.

 Who should study this degree?

-This degree is highly rewarding for anyone who has a heart for people as you will be making a direct impact on others’ lives.
-If you enjoyed high school subjects like nursing, hospitality and PDHPE, this degree will resonate with you!
+This degree is highly rewarding for anyone who loves working with people, problem solving and finding out what matters to people.
+If you enjoyed high school subjects like English and PDHPE, this degree may resonate with you!

-OT is also perfect for versatile people who prefer an ever-changing work environment over the 9-5 routine.
-If you are the creative and critical type of thinker, OT will be a fun challenge for you as you will work with all sorts of patients, conditions and situations!
+OT would fit well with people who enjoy an ever-changing work environment and enjoy the challenge of working with a diverse range of people.
+If you are the creative and critical type of thinker, OT will be a rewarding area for you as you will work with all sorts of patients, conditions and situations!

 As OT is a highly adaptable profession, it opens up an endless array of career pathways that you can dive into!
 Some of these pathways include: